ragnvald/qdgc/readme.txt

 south pole we have 180 latitudinal lines.
 Together this gives us 64800 segments or tiles covering earth.

-The geopackage file(s) provided are named by country and zipped.
-Examples are:
--qdgc_zambia.zip
--qdgc_tanzania.zip
--qdgc_ghana.zip
--etc

 Within each geopackage file you will find a number of tables with these names:

 -tbl_qdgc_01